cttynul/snippets.sh/README.md

 ###Introduction
 dd is a command-line utility for Unix and Unix-like operating systems whose primary purpose is to convert and copy files.
 (Wikipedia.org)

-dd++ make using dd easier displaying a progress bar in terminal or dialog mode.
+dd++ makes using dd easier displaying a progress bar in terminal or dialog mode.

 ![ddpp](http://i.imgur.com/Ozibx1m.png)